Rockland Centre: Demise of Eaton's and afterwards (1999-present)

 The second floor of Eaton's was initially taken over by Sports Experts.
 In 2005, the Sports Experts store was moved to the vacant food court area on the first floor (The Bay's until 1983).
 In a swap of locations, the food court was moved to the second floor where Sports Experts had been (and which had been Eaton's second floor).
 15 years later, the food court was closed for many months in 2018 to undergo a major renovation.
 A fresh new food court was launched in early 2019 as "La Cuisine".

-Other contemprorary tenants located within the former Eaton's building are Renaud-Bray bookstore and a relocated SAQ.
+Other contemporary tenants located within the former Eaton's building are Renaud-Bray bookstore and a relocated SAQ.
 The aforementioned second floor also used to have one of the H&M stores at Rockland but it moved next to Hudson's Bay within the same level and its previous location in the Eaton's building has remained vacant ever since.